Changsha Guangdong, China Travel Guide

 CSX terminals offer duty-free, dining, lounges, and essential services.

-Arrive 2-3 hours before international flights, 1.5-2 hours for domestic flights.
+Be THERE two-THREE hours prior to international flights, 1.5-2 hours for domestic flights.
 No specific exit fees beyond ticket cost.

-Arrive 30-60 minutes before departure for high-speed rail.
+Get THERE 30-AN hour before departure for high-bullet train.
 Security checks are mandatory.

 Keep passport and boarding pass/ticket accessible.
 Download digital versions if available.
 This gives a quick way to travel through checkpoints.